Inertial#

 reset rotation#

-The reset rotation block resets the robot’s rotation value to 0 degrees.
+The reset rotation stack block resets the robot’s current rotation value to 0 degrees.
+After this block runs, the robot tracks future turns from the new 0-degree rotation value.

 The Reset rotation stack block.#